MoekoOkada/BIO373/X_Excercises.md

 4. Count the number of each genotype (0/0, 0/1, etc) for each sample.

-## 5. Variant call part 2

-1. Here, we'll look in the filtered VCF (05_variants_filtered.vcf.gz).
+5. Here, we'll look in the filtered VCF (05_variants_filtered.vcf.gz).
 This time, see if you notice what changed after the filtration step.
 For example, the FILTER field should now have a value (not just '.').

-2. Count the number of variants that failed each of the filters we applied (those applied to stats in the INFO field).
+6. Count the number of variants that failed each of the filters we applied (those applied to stats in the INFO field).